JChristensen/bpan/README.md

 Inspired by <https://create.arduino.cc/projecthub/cstram/apan-arduino-privacy-automatic-navigator-0c7c85>

 ## Installation
-BPAN is scheduled to start and stop at any desired times via systemd and runs as a normal user (i.e. your user ID).
+BPAN runs as a normal user (i.e. your user ID) and is scheduled to start and stop at any desired times via systemd.

-Clone a copy of the project from GitHub so that it resides in /home/$USER/bpan:
+Clone a copy of the repository from GitHub so that it resides in /home/$USER/bpan:
 `$ git clone https://github.com/JChristensen/bpan`

 Change to the bpan directory:
 `$ cd bpan`

-Edit the `OnCalendar` line in the `bpan.timer` file for the desired start time.
+In the `bpan.timer` file, edit the `OnCalendar` line for the desired start time.

-Edit the `OnCalendar` line in the `bpan-stop.timer` file for the desired stop time.
+In the `bpan-stop.timer` file, edit the `OnCalendar` line for the desired stop time.

 Run the script to install the systemd unit files:
 `$ ./install-unit-files.sh`